11ty/eleventy-plugin-vite/README.md

 * Runs Vite as Middleware in Eleventy Dev Server
 * Runs Vite build to postprocess your Eleventy build output

+## Related Community Work

+* [`slinkity` by @Holben888](https://slinkity.dev/): a much deeper and more comprehensive integration with Vite!
+Offers partial hydration and can use shortcodes to render framework components in Eleventy!
+* [`vite-plugin-eleventy` by @Snugug](https://www.npmjs.com/package/vite-plugin-eleventy) uses Eleventy as Middleware in Vite (instead of the post-processing approach used here)

 ## Eleventy Housekeeping

 - Please star [Eleventy on GitHub](https://github.com/11ty/eleventy/)!